inkarkat/vim-ShowTrailingWhitespace/README.md

     highlight ShowTrailingWhitespace ctermbg=Red guibg=Red

+The default highlighting links to the "Error" highlight group.

+As a background color is needed to highlight the whitespace, the plugin inspects the linked highlight group and switches to its foreground color if your chosen colorscheme does not define a background color there.
+You can turn off this logic via:

+    let g:ShowTrailingWhitespace_IsAutomaticBackground = 0

 By default, highlighting is enabled for all buffers, and you can (selectively) disable it.
 To work from the opposite premise, launch Vim with highlighting
 disabled: